OpenVidu/openvidu.io-docs/docs/advanced-features/recording.md

 </div><br>

-If the same stream of some user is recorded multiple times during one INDIVIDUAL session recording, then the resulting ZIP file described in [Individual stream recording](#individual-stream-recording) may have this content:
+If the same stream of some user is recorded multiple times during one INDIVIDUAL session recording, then the resulting ZIP file described in [INDIVIDUAL recording](#individual-recording) may have this content:

 ```plaintext
 MyRecording.zip